data301-2020-winter1/course-project-solo_204/analysis/README.md

+## Analysis

-This folder will have the analysis of all processed and raw data and will aim to draw meaningful conclusions from the data.
+This folder will have the analysis of **all** processed and raw data and will aim to draw meaningful conclusions from the data.